The Oyster Bar Bangkok logo

 Researchers and environmentalists also regularly contact and raise oysters.
 Their primary purpose is to restore natural ecosystems and carry out crucial marine life research.

-How To Collect Oyster Seeds
+How to Collect Oyster Seeds

 Collect oyster seeds

-How to collect oyster seeds?
+How to collect oyster seeds

 In the past, when the oyster seed was not yet mass-produced, people could only collect traditional oysters manually in small quantities.